alyf-de/erpnext_germany/README.md

 - List of religios denominations ("Konfessionen")
 - List of German health insurance providers

+    > Requires [HRMS](https://github.com/frappe/hrms) to be installed first.

+- Holiday lists for all german states (via https://feiertage-api.de/)

-    Requires [HRMS](https://github.com/frappe/hrms) to be installed first.
+    > Requires [HRMS](https://github.com/frappe/hrms) to be installed first.

 ## Installation

 ### On Frappe Cloud

 1. Go to https://frappecloud.com/dashboard/#/sites and click the "New Site" button.
-2. In Step 2 ("Select apps to install"), select "ERPNext" and "ERPNext Germany".
+2. In Step 2 ("Select apps to install"), select "ERPNext", "HRMS" and "ERPNext Germany".
 3. Complete the new site wizard.

 ### Local